FinMata33/FinMata33/README.md

 - 🌱 I’m currently learning advanced mathmatics and programming languages
 - 👯 I’m looking to collaborate on algorithmic trading
 - 🤔 I’m looking for help with some of the math involved needed for tranformations and optimization
-- 💬 Ask me about Finance and Economic theory
+- 💬 Ask me about Finance and Economic theory and history